GIPdA/ZetaRF/README.md

 	uint8_t readPacket(uint8_t *data);

-Read a packet from FIFO, returns the number of bytes read.
+Read a packet from FIFO, returns the number of bytes read or -1 on error.
 FIFO has a capacity of 64 bytes.

 See code examples for more details.
+(TODO: add more examples)

 ## Installation